iota-community/rust-iota-workshop/docs/01_send_data.md

 # 01_send_data

-Send a transfer to an address.
+Send data to an address.

 ```bash